 Kirby cucumber in a cross pattern with a knife.

-Cut through a cucumber with a sharp knife in a cross pattern, but leave one end of the cucumber uncut.
+With a sharp knife, cut through a cucumber in a cross pattern leaving one end uncut.

 A heavy plate placed on the cucumbers in salt brine.

-Put a weight on top of the cucumbers so that they stay immersed in the salt brine.
-Let them sit for 1 hour, then drain.
+Place a weight on top of the cucumbers to keep them submerged in the salt brine.
+Allow them to sit for 1 hour, then drain.

-Stuffed cucumber kimchi filling made with chives and chili flakes.
+Cucumber kimchi filling made with chives and chili flakes in a bowl.

-Stuff the cucumber with the kimchi filling, coating the outside of the cucumber with the filling as well.
+Fill the cucumbers with the kimchi mixture, making sure to coat the outside of the cucumbers with the filling as well.

 Stuffed cucumber kimchi in a serving dish.